 Do you wish to know about the two main categories of web development?
 Front-end and back-end development are two important aspects of any application.
-This makes it essential to know Front-end Development vs. back-end Development.
+This makes it essential to know Front-end Development vs. Back-end Development.
 Front-end is what your users are going to see.
 It includes visual elements, such as buttons, checkboxes, graphics, and text messages.
 This is how users can interact with your application.
 Whereas, the back-end is the infrastructure and data that help your application to work.
 You can store and process application data for users in the backend.

 The client side, or the screen that users view on the front, is the primary distinction between front-end and back-end web development.
 Conversely, the back-end refers to the server side or the internal workings of a web application.
 They are like two sides of the same coin but are very distinct in functioning and performance.
 To make your website successful, it is important to have good communication between both of these sides.
 They should function like a single unit for optimal performance of a website.